CHOP-CGTInformatics/REDCapTidieR/README.md

 ## Funding

-This package was developed by the [Children’s Hospital of Philadelphia](https://www.chop.edu) Cell and Gene Therapy DataOps Team to support the needs of the [Cellular Therapy and Transplant Section](https://www.chop.edu/centers-programs/cellular-therapy-and-transplant-section).
+This package was developed by the [Children’s Hospital of Philadelphia](https://www.chop.edu) Cell and Gene Therapy Informatics Team to support the needs of the [Cellular Therapy and Transplant Section](https://www.chop.edu/centers-programs/cellular-therapy-and-transplant-section).
 The development was funded using the following sources: